Recipes

 • Structured parsing: Uses the Players model to format the response

-MAX Serve Options
+MAX Options

 To see other options, make sure to check out the help:

-max-pipelines serve --help
+max serve --help

 Conclusion